What is a Conversion(eCommerce)?

 Conversion rate is the rate of total visitors that have taken one of the above-mentioned desired actions.
 For example, during measuring conversion with purchase as the criteria and 100,000 visitors, only 4000 made a purchase.
 Then the conversion rate is 4%.
 (Conversion rate = The number of conversions/ The number of visitors * 100%)

-However, the conversion rate is different for various pages, different customer segments, and marketing campaigns.
+However, the conversion rate differs for various pages, customer segments, and marketing campaigns.
 Here is the list of conversion rates to measure:

 - Overall Conversion Rate